bradleyramos/Jessica-Viti-Portfolio/src/content/posts/2020-05-13-typography.md

 <https://spark.adobe.com/page/lYxiuOYcF1tnc/>

 The other story I did was more of a travel-blog piece.
 This is becoming a very popular style nowadays.
-We found tourists and Havana natives to give us the scoop on Old Havana, or Habana Vieja from their unique perspectives.
+We found tourists and Havana natives to give us the scoop on Old Havana, or Habana Vieja, from their unique perspectives.

 <https://spark.adobe.com/page/1T6c3DEBsYoWu/>